edgeimpulse/multi-impulse-deployment-block/README.md

-# Transformation block to merge multiple impulses
+# Deployment block to merge multiple impulses

 Note: Implemented for EON projects only.
 Anomaly detection blocks not tested.